Dependencies Configurations

 microejVirtualDevice

-This variant is used to publish the Virtual Device of an Application,
+This variant is used to fetch the Virtual Device of an Application when a dependency is declared with the microejVee

 microejMockRip

-This variant is used when publishing a Mock to allow the fetch of its RIP by declaring a dependency with the microejMock
+This variant is used to fetch the RIP of a Mock when a dependency is declared with the microejMock

 runtimeEnvironment